quantum-tinkerer/MeanFi/docs/source/documentation/algorithms/parametrization.md

 :::

 This representation covers ordinary point symmetries, orbital or spin rotations, antiunitary symmetries, and shifted spatial symmetries such as glides.
+`SpatialSymmetry` verifies that the integer lattice map has determinant +1 or -1 and that the combined Fourier transformation is unitary.
+Equivalently,
+$\sum_s U_s^\dagger U_{s+d}=\delta_{d,0}I$.
+Individual shift blocks may be
+nonunitary, as in a glide.
+The user still chooses transformations appropriate to the physical model.
+Roundoff in an identity action does not add constraints.

 For normal density entries, the induced constraint is